Chapter 8 BWV 147 Herz und Mund und Tat und Leben

 Bach continued to present the large two-part structures, established from beginning of the cycle, for just two more weeks, Cs 147 and 186.
-He commences both with an ebullient chorus and in each case uses an instrumentally enhanced version of a chorale to draw each part to a close.
-Both cantatas were adaptations of earlier works composed at Weimar in 1716 (Dürr p 443 and 673) and Dürr explains clearly how it came to be that these works were suitable for later performances at Leipzig.
+He commences both with an ebullient chorus and in both cantatas he uses an instrumentally enhanced version of a chorale to draw each part to a close.
+Both were adaptations of earlier works composed at Weimar in 1716 (Dürr p 443 and 673) and Dürr explains clearly how it came to be that these works were suitable for later performances at Leipzig.
 The calling upon and adapting of cantatas written seven years previously certainly suggests that Bach had not yet formed a view as to what constituted his ideal cantata format.
 On the other hand, it might simply been a matter of creating some breathing space as he settled into his new and highly demanding position.

 A grand chorus closed C 21, three trumpets, timpani and bassoon adding to the usual complement of strings and oboes.
 Since then the congregation had heard little in the way of massive choral statements and, although it dispenses with two trumpets and timpani, the first movement of C 147 is a chorus of similarly exhilarating, flamboyant energy.
 It begins with a trumpet clarion call, initially only supported by the continuo and immediately echoed by first violins.

 This sets in motion an ebullient ritornello which feels longer than its eight bars, partly because of the time signature (eight bars in 6/4 is the equivalent of sixteen bars in 3/4) and partly because the rolling semi-quavers and absence of obvious phrase boundaries sweep our imaginations along so that time divisions become irrelevant.

 The text (Salomo Franck) is readily divided into three sections—-

 a) Heart, mouth, action and life itself must bear witness of Christ.